intelops/policyhub/genval/modules/cuemod-k8s:v1.30/README.md

 └── README.md
 ```

-The `input` directory is a placeholder directory for housing all the manifests a user wants to generate from or validate against certain **Cuelang** policies.
-This is the directory that needs to be supplied to the `genval cue` commands `--reqinput` flag.
+- `input` Directory: This directory is designated for storing all manifests that users intend to generate from or validate against specific Cuelang policies.
+When using the `genval cue` command, this directory should be specified with the `--reqinput` flag.

-The `policy` directory is a placeholder directory for manintaining **Cuelang** definitions — policies in Genval's terms.
-This is the directory that needs to be provided to the `--policy` flag of `genval cue` command.
+- `policy` Directory: This directory is reserved for maintaining **Cuelang** definitions, referred to as policies in the context of Genval.
+When executing the `genval cue` command, this directory should be provided with the `--policy` flag.